-The Journal is best viewed in FireFox or Chrome, and is indexed in Google Scholar.
+The Journal is best viewed in FireFox or Chrome, and is indexed in Google Scholar and CAB International.

 NOTES: The maximum size of papers processed via the normal means is presently 38 printed pages.
 Larger works are now possible but will take considerably longer time to process by our volunteer staff and so will experience longer turn-around times.
 Please check out our Announcements page for further information. —The Management.

-The Journal of Montessori Research advances knowledge of Montessori education through both empirical research studies and critical reviews of the literature available in an open access forum.
+The Journal of Montessori Research advances knowledge of Montessori education through empirical research studies, critical reviews of the literature, theoretical essays, and scholarly book reviews available in an open access forum.

 A Journal of Occasional Fossil Insect Research at the University of Kansas

-The Journal is best viewed in FireFox or Chrome, and is indexed in Google Scholar.
+The Journal is best viewed in FireFox or Chrome, and is indexed in Google Scholar and Zoological Record.

 Treatise Online publishes chapters prepared for parts of the Treatise on Invertebrate Paleontology as they are ready, rather than waiting for an entire hard copy Treatise to be printed.
-Chapters from the following Treatise parts are completed or nearing completion: Part E (hypercalcified sponges), Part G (bryozoans), Part L (ammonoids), Part M (coleiods), Part N (bivalves), Part P (chelicerates), Part R (decapods), Part T (crinoids), Part V (graptolithines).
+Chapters from the following Treatise parts are completed, nearing completion, or in preparation: Part B (protista), Part E (hypercalcified sponges), Part F (Cnidaria), Part G (bryozoans), Part L (ammonoids), Part M (coleiods), Part N (bivalves), Part P (chelicerates), Part R (decapods), Part T (crinoids), Part V (graptolithines).

-Printing of the hard copy volumes will continue as usual, with the opportunity for updating chapters published in the Treatise Online before going to press.
+Printing of the hard copy Treatise volumes will continue as usual, with the opportunity for updating chapters published in Treatise Online before going to press.